johannesjo/super-productivity/README.md

 I wrote [a little article](https://dev.to/johannesjo/super-productivity-how-to-grow-fond-of-time-tracking-and-task-management-22ee) on how I use the app.
 There is also [a youtube video available](https://www.youtube.com/watch?v=VoF2_RSdNXA).

 ## :globe_with_meridians: Web Version
-Check out the It is a little bit more limited (time tracking only works if the app is open and idle time tracking is disabled).
+Check out the It is a little bit more limited: Time tracking only works if the app is open and idle time tracking is disabled if the chrome extension is not installed.

-If you want the Jira Integration to work you have also to download and install the [Super Productivity Chrome Extension](https://chrome.google.com/webstore/detail/super-productivity/ljkbjodfmekklcoibdnhahlaalhihmlb).
+If you want the Jira Integration and idle time tracking to work you have also to download and install the [Super Productivity Chrome Extension](https://chrome.google.com/webstore/detail/super-productivity/ljkbjodfmekklcoibdnhahlaalhihmlb).

 ## :computer: Downloads & Install
 ### All Platforms